 Build a more predictable employment history

-While a full-time job is at the top of many lenders checklists, they’re also concerned with your career path.
-Lenders are attracted to borrowers with predictable earnings, so by demonstrating a work history that has clear direction and growth – it makes you more reliable in their eyes.
+While a full-time job is at the top of many lenders’ checklists, they’re also concerned with your career path.
+Lenders are attracted to borrowers with predictable earnings.
 Conversely, if you change jobs frequently – moving from one industry to the next – this can be a red flag regarding your ability to repay the loan.
 If you were to lose your job or receive a significant reduction in hours, lenders believe you may lack the experience or track record to land an identical position.

 Increase your level of education

-In the eyes of lenders, education helps measure your earning potential, and more importantly, your ability to repay debt.
-Many young borrowers – millennial for instance – don’t have an established credit history or a significant asset-base that lenders can use to quantify their creditworthiness.
+In lenders’ eyes, education helps measure your earning potential and, more importantly, your ability to repay debt.
+For instance, many young borrowers – millennials – don’t have an established credit history or a significant asset-base that lenders can use to quantify their creditworthiness.
 As such, they use your education as a way to extrapolate your employment earnings and come with a financial profile.
 If you show lenders you’re taking classes or working towards certifications to increase your attractiveness in the job market, they will look at your application more favorably.

 While alternative lenders may seem scary or unfamiliar, they’re a great option for those that don’t qualify for a personal loan.
 Remember, the goal is to avoid payday loans at all costs.
 They’re extremely predatory and can send you spiraling into a vicious debt cycle.
 And that’s precisely why we don’t promote them on our site.
 We fully understand the harm they cause and take great pride in keeping you off that path.

 Luckily, the alternatives above allow you to obtain a reliable loan while still keeping your interest costs at a manageable level.
-Moreover, many of the options above offer flexible lending terms, low fees and have zero prepayment penalties.
-As well, you benefit from an easy approval process, immediate access to funds, low annual income requirements and sometimes zero loan origination fees.
+Moreover, many of the options above offer flexible lending terms, low fees, and have zero prepayment penalties.
+You also benefit from an easy approval process, immediate access to funds, low annual income requirements, and sometimes zero loan origination fees.

 Now, if you’ve exhausted all of your resources and still can’t obtain an affordable loan, we recommend you work on your credit score instead of settling for a payday loan.
 By utilizing some of our tips above, we assure you, better alternatives will eventually come your way.

-Can I get a bank bad credit loans?
+Can I get a loan from a bank if I'm with bad credit?
 Unfortunately, the answer is no. But don’t worry, there are plenty of other options.
 Online lenders offer personal loans to people with bad credit.
-And in today’s market, you can obtain a...
+And in today’s...